opensourcecobol/opensourcecobol4j/README.md

 Sub commands:

 cobj-idx info <indexed-file> - Show information of the indexed file. cobj-idx load <indexed file> - Load data inputted from stdin to the indexed file.
+                               The default format of the input data is SQUENTIAL of COBOL. cobj-idx load <indexed file> <input file>  - Load data inputted from the input fiile to the indexed file.
-                                 The default format of the input data is SQQUENTIAL of COBOL. cobj-idx unload <indexed file> - Write records stored in the indexed file to stdout.
+                                             The default format of the input data is SQUENTIAL of COBOL. cobj-idx unload <indexed file> - Write records stored in the indexed file to stdout.
                                  The default format of the output data is SEQUENTIAL of COBOL.